Epistemic-Technology/GoAlex/README.md

 # GoAlex

-GoAlex is a Go library for [OpenAlex API](https://docs.openalex.org/).
+**GoAlex** is a Go client library for the [OpenAlex API](https://docs.openalex.org/).

-> [OpenAlex](https://openalex.org/) is a fully open catalog of the global research system.
-It's named after the ancient Library of Alexandria and made by the nonprofit OurResearch.
+> [OpenAlex](https://openalex.org/) is a fully open catalog of the global research system, created by the nonprofit organization OurResearch.
+It's named after the ancient Library of Alexandria.

 ## Features

-- Provides data structures for OpenAlex entities like works, authors, sources, etc.
+* Provides Go structs for OpenAlex entities: works, authors, sources, institutions, concepts, and venues
-- Easy to use lightweight API client for OpenAlex.
-- Supports pagination, filtering, searching, sorting, selecting and sampling.
+* Lightweight and easy-to-use API client
+* Supports:

+  * Pagination (standard and cursor)
+  * Filtering and full-text search
+  * Sorting, field selection, and random sampling
+  * Grouping and aggregation
+  * Autocomplete
-- Supports polite pool for higher rate limits.
+* Polite pool support for higher rate limits
+* Authentication support for premium access

 ## Roadmap

-As of now, the library is in its early stages.
-The following features are planned:
+The project is in active development.
+The following features have been implemented:

-- [x] Basic data structures.
+* [x] Core data structures
-- [x] Polite pool support.
+* [x] Polite pool support
-- [x] Basic API client.
+* [x] Basic API client
-- [x] Authentication support.
+* [x] Authentication support
-- [x] Pagination support.
+* [x] Pagination support
-- [x] Filtering and searching.
+* [x] Filtering and searching
-- [x] Sorting, selecting and sampling.
+* [x] Sorting, selecting, and sampling
-- [x] Random result.
+* [x] Random result retrieval
-- [x] Grouping support.
+* [x] Grouping support
-- [x] Cursor pagination support.
+* [x] Cursor pagination
-- [x] Autocomplete support.
+* [x] Autocomplete support
-- [ ] N-gram support.
-(Not available in OpenAlex yet.)
+* [ ] N-gram support *(Not yet available in OpenAlex)*

-All features will be implemented gradually, and contributions are welcome!
+Community contributions are welcome!

 ## Installation